mdklatt/serial-python/doc/tutorial.md

     ...

     # Aggregate input by site.
-Data should be sorted by site identifer.
+Data should be sorted by site identifier.
 Each
     # aggregate record will have the sum of all "data" values for a given site.
     reader = AggregateReader(reader, "stid")  # auto-generated key function
     reader.reduce(AggregateReader.reduction(sum, "data"))